12 of the Best Wheated Bourbon Bottles to Try

 Once you’ve found a bottle you’re excited about, the experience is just beginning.
 Getting the most out of your bourbon comes down to a few simple practices, from how you store it to the way you taste it.
 These tips will help you protect your investment and fully appreciate the complex character and craftsmanship in every pour.
 Think of it as honoring the journey from the grain to your glass—a journey that women like Mary Dowling perfected through resilience and passion.
 Taking a moment to savor it properly is part of the fun.

-The Hunt for Rare Bottles
+Tips for Hunting Down Rare Bottles

 It’s easy to get caught up in the chase for ultra-rare bottles.
 While names like Pappy Van Winkle dominate conversations, the truth is you don’t need to spend a fortune or win a lottery to drink exceptional bourbon.
 Many sought-after bottles are expensive simply due to their scarcity, not necessarily because their taste is unmatched.
 Instead of focusing only on the hard-to-find unicorns, consider exploring the many other fantastic wheated bourbons that deliver incredible flavor and value.
 The real joy is in discovering a personal favorite that speaks to you, whether it’s a celebrated limited release or a reliably delicious staple on the shelf.